 - Talk to a trusted friend, colleague, or your Mutual Support pal to work through your own perspective and experience.

-- Ask yourself what part you played in it, what you could have done different, and what your needs are to improve the situation.
+- Ask yourself what part you played in it, what you could have done differently, and what your needs are to improve the situation.

 Approach the person or persons whom you may be in conflict with

 Do you feel ready to communicate with the individual in question?
 As we're a mostly digital collective where you have this conversation matters.
 We call this Escalating the Bandwidth: